afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w5-notes.md

 **Driving Maneuvers**

 - Now that we have the definition for the role of the behavior planner, let's build a list of basic behaviors that we'll work with for the rest of this module.
-- We've described most of these in an earlier video in this course, and we'll use this list as a representation of the set of likely maneuvers or driving behaviors encountered throughout regular driving that an autonomous vehicle may need to execute.
+- We've described most of these in an earlier lesson in this course, and we'll use this list as a representation of the set of likely maneuvers or driving behaviors encountered throughout regular driving that an autonomous vehicle may need to execute.
 - In all, we'll consider 5 behaviors.

   - The first is `track speed`.